 An eight-week project focused on self-esteem and positive body image.
 Students will explore figure drawing and portraiture.
 We will be working with mixed media, including charcoal, paint, and clay.
-More details to come.
+Held on Wednesdays from 6:30 - 8pm at the Jace Romick Gallery.

 An six-week project for Middle School aged students in Routt County.
 Students will meet once per week to explore their personal strengths and find out how strong we can be when we collaborate.
 We'll draw upon common interests and abilities to create a 3-D mosaic where individual art work will be united into one cohesive piece of art.
 Students will experiment with mixed media, led by Suzi Mitchell.
-Location TBD.
+Location at Steamboat Springs Middle School

 What if young people really could have their say and be heard on issues that matter?
 You can!